BES-QSIG/docs/introduction_to_markdown.md

 ### Subheading 2
 Words words words ....

+## Asides

+Use the \> symbol to make text into an aside.
+For example:

+  `>Hello!
+I'm being self-referential!`

+.... produces:

+>Hello!
+I'm being self-referential!

 ## Lists

 Bullet point lists are created with `*`, numbered lists with numbers. e.g.